Too Cute (TV series)

-Too Cute is an American television series that aired on Animal Planet from April 30, 2011 to January 2, 2017.
+Too Cute (stylized as too cute) is an American television series that aired on Animal Planet from April 30, 2011 to January 2, 2017.
 Once a series of four separate specials in 2011, Too Cute became a series a year later with seven episodes in its second season.
 Reruns of this show air on both Discovery Family and Animal Planet.